giovanni-venturelli/jvx-multiselect/readme.md

 # Jvx-multiselect

 Jvx-multiselect is a multipurpose - multiselect material web component which manages both synchronous and asynchronous selections.
+## Todo
+* Import vuetify style in the web component

 ## Build